Skip to content

 There are a few reasons why a company should implement headcount planning.

 Getting started is simple.
 Start by communicating with current employees.
 A good place to begin is with the eNPS.
 In fact, Factorial’s eNPS feature allows you to send out an anonymous eNPS survey to your employees at whichever frequency you prefer.
-See how it improves, gain insight and feedback from employees, and make decisions based on the scores you have.
+See how it improves, gain insights and feedback from employees, and make decisions based on the scores you have.

-After that, you’ll want to discover any hiring or skills gap within your organization.
+After that, you’ll want to discover any hiring or skills gaps within your organization.
 Putting together an org chart can help you visualize the skills, backgrounds, and abilities of your current workforce to help you make better hiring decisions moving forward.
 Factorial’s org chart updates automatically no matter how often you add new employees.

 And, of course, give support to new talent entering your company.
 Many people think about or are willing to quit a job within the first month of employment.
-This can be due to lack of support, a bad first impression during onboarding or training, or lack of leadership.
+This can be due to a lack of support, a bad first impression during onboarding or training, or a lack of leadership.
 It may be time to assess your onboarding and hiring process if you’re seeing drops in retention.

 Data analytics may be one of the most important things in business.
 With data analytics, you can follow trends and forecast future results.
 Not only that, but it can really help in reducing costs.